Sylvain-Frey/Systematic-Literature-Review/README.md

 Known issues
 ------------

-Due to Springer screwing up author names, IDs generated for Springer papers may not match their duplicates.
+Due to Springer weird template for author names, IDs generated for Springer papers may not match their duplicates.

 ACM pages sometimes provide partial abstracts.

-ISI Web of Science CSV files are not UTF-8: it screws the formatter up.
+ISI Web of Science CSV files are not UTF-8: the formatter does not like it.
 Convert to UTF-8 before formatting.

 Questions, support